 Open This PC on the desktop, look for the View tab and checkmark the Hidden items.

 Note: Replace username with your current login user account name.

 Now In the LocalState folder, Look for the folder named cache if you find the Cache folder, rename it Cache.old.
 Then create a new folder and name it Cache.
 If the Cache folder doesn’t exist by default, simply create an empty new folder and name it Cache.
-Now close File Explorer and reboot windows, On next start open the Microsoft store and check the problem is resolved.
+Now close File Explorer and reboot Windows, On the next start open the Microsoft Store and check the problem is resolved.

-If not then, Right click on start menu and select PowerShell (admin)
+If not then, Right click on the start menu and select PowerShell (admin)

 Then execute the following command.